Financial Planning and Investment Management for Your Needs

-LGBTQ business owners, professionals, and executives face unique challenges when it comes to their financial planning.
+LGBTQIA business owners, professionals, and executives face unique challenges when it comes to their financial planning.
 You need a financial advisor who understands the changing legal and employee benefit landscape.
 You need an advisor that can offer you professional advice on reducing the tax burden placed on dual, high-income earners.
 You need an advisor that can help you prepare financially for family obligations.
 You deserve a specialist that can help you maximize your strong commitment to community and philanthropy, while helping to ensure you have what you need to retire comfortably as you leave a legacy for others.

 As your personal CFO, we partner with you to create a personalized plan that adapts with you as your life, family, and career advances.

 A comprehensive plan that addresses your financial situation may include:

 Applying our proprietary 3P Approach© to financial planning ensures we address all stages of your career, from its beginning, through mid-career challenges, and through retirement.
 As your life unfolds, our 7 Pillars of Financial Success address each stage to help you secure the resources you need to be successful, leave a legacy for your family and others, and enjoy a comfortable retirement.
 With our experience in financial planning for LGBTQ+ singles, couples and families, we help you simplify the pieces of your financial life, so you can spend time focusing on what matters most.